HamzaM3/yes-browser/readme.md

 ### `Display.hs`

 - [ ] Replace `postRedisplay` with a more cheap update method
   - [ ] Improve update performance
 - [ ] Think about how to implement interactivity
-- [ ] Add the ability to select font
+- [ ] Add the ability to specify own font
 - [ ] Improve [FTGL](https://github.com/HamzaM3/ftgl) and [Haskell's wrapper of FTGL](https://github.com/HamzaM3/FTGL-haskell) by making it more efficient and better architectured
   - Check this [issue](https://github.com/frankheckenbach/ftgl/issues/10) that explains the defects
   - [ ] Fix the fact that you can't modify height of fonts and get its line height directly
+    - How about getting that info without creating the whole font
 - [ ] Minimize the creation of fonts and layouts
 - [ ] Make the display dependent on the window size (make it fast though !)
 - [ ] Fix the namespacing in the file (no points !)

 ### `BoxTree.hs`

 - [ ] Create a default CSS (instead of the unique default style)
 - [ ] Improve the data structures
   - Think about the incorporation of JS
   - Tags might be needed for JS manipulation
   - Deal with input and buttons (at some point)
 - [ ] Make sure there is always a value for all properties
   - Remove as many `Maybe`s as possible
   - Deal with inheritable values and non-inheritable
 - [ ] Improve text box height calculation
   - We have ftgl so modify it in order to do that
 - [ ] Leaf => ShallowEmptyNode ?
 - [ ] margin padding width height min-width min-height elementwise
   - how are they actually specified ?
 - [ ] Add flex and grid
 - [ ] Add relative units
 - [ ] Add position and floats